|

 requires that the views of an absolute majority of

-voters, which is a number exceeding 50%, must be
+voters, which is a number that just exceeds 50%,

-effect to well beyond 50% of the votes cast (all but
+gives effect to well beyond 50% of the votes cast

 plurality systems suffer by leaving voters in a